 Tell me, Muse, about that man ‘who was driven wide, thrown far…’ Irish playwright Gavin Kostick is the latest writer to take on the daunting task of translating one of the oldest and most influential texts in Western literature, Homer’s narrative of Odysseus’ adventures at sea.
-Its 12,000 lines describe all that Odysseus survives on his circuitous return home from the Trojan War – the storms, the reversals of fortune, the transformations and tricks.
+Its 12,000 lines describe all that Odysseus survives on his circuitous return home from the Trojan War – the reversals of fortune, the storms, the transformations and tricks.

-Admission free; booking required, as space is limited
+Admission free; booking required

 Gavin Kostick is an award-winning playwright whose work is produced nationally and internationally.
 He works with a wide range of fellow artists, festivals, companies and other collaborators.
 Gavin is the Literary Manager at Fishamble theatre company, where he works with a wide range of writers across a variety of schemes to develop new plays for the public.
 He is a tutor in playwriting and dramaturgy both at Trinity College Dublin and at The Lir Academy.

 The Odyssey continues an investigation into adapting long work for the stage, which includes Joseph Conrad’s Heart of Darkness: Complete, a six-hour show for Dublin Fringe, Dublin Theatre Festival and the London Festival of Literature at the Southbank.
 That work was also in collaboration with composer Andrew Synnott.